Allison Silverman

-Allison Silverman (born February 17, 1972) is an American comedy writer and producer, known for her work on Russian Doll, Unbreakable Kimmy Schmidt, and Late Night with Conan O'Brien.
+Allison Silverman (born February 17, 1972) is an American comedy writer and producer, known for her television work on Russian Doll, Unbreakable Kimmy Schmidt, and Late Night with Conan O'Brien.
 She was the head writer and executive producer for The Colbert Report until 2009.
 In 2011, she was an executive producer and writer of Portlandia.
 She is co-creator of the comedy series Schmigadoon!, and was a writer for the television series At Home with Amy Sedaris, The Office, and The Daily Show.

 Early life

 Silverman graduated from Buchholz High School in Gainesville, Florida in 1990 and from Yale University in 1994.

 Professional career

 Silverman has written for The Daily Show with Jon Stewart and Late Night with Conan O'Brien.
 She has received several Emmy nominations for her work on these three shows, including two wins for her work on The Daily Show and The Colbert Report.

 Silverman attended Yale University in the early 1990s, where she was involved in one of the college's improvisational comedy groups, The Ex!t Players.
 After graduating in 1994 with a degree in humanities, she made her way to Chicago.
 She performed at Chicago's iO Theater (then known as ImprovOlympic), and later at the Boom Chicago theater in Amsterdam.
-In Chicago, Silverman got her start writing at a company called Jellyvision for a trivia game called You Don’t Know Jack.
+In Chicago, Silverman got her start writing at a company called Jellyvision for a trivia game called You Don't Know Jack.
 While in Chicago, Silverman was hired as a writer for the television show Who Wants to Be a Millionaire, which prompted her to move to New York.
-Shortly afterward she was hired as a writer for The Daily Show.
+Shortly thereafter, she was hired as a writer for The Daily Show.

 Silverman won an Emmy and a Peabody Award as a member of The Daily Shows writing staff before joining Late Night in 2002.
 During this period, Silverman was notably the only female writer on staff for both The Daily Show and Late Night with Conan O'Brien.
 She moved to The Colbert Report in 2005 shortly after it was picked up to series.
 Although most of Silverman's work on the Report was off-camera, she occasionally made appearances on the show, as an audience member, as the voice of the alien woman "Juliax" in a Tek Jansen cartoon, and as "Your Soulmate" in the abridged audiobook of I Am America (And So Can You!), which she co-wrote.
-Silverman’s contributions to The Colbert Report would win the show a Peabody Award, an Emmy Award, and multiple Emmy nominations.
+Silverman's contributions to The Colbert Report would win the show a Peabody Award, an Emmy Award, and multiple Emmy nominations.
 Stephen Colbert has said that she has "the mind of Jonathan Swift had he mated with the Cookie Monster."